normatovbekzod/Bekzod-portfolio/README.md

 ## Stage 2.
 Deploying the model on Render using Flask app

 The output is a web app in the form of a survey with 14 questions.
-By providing necessary inputs, i.e. answers to the questions, the user can get a real-time prediction of their risk of being HIV positive by clicking "Predict" button.
+By providing necessary inputs, i.e. answers to the questions, the user can get a real-time prediction of their risk of being HIV positive by clicking the "Predict" button.
 The app can be accessed through the following link: https://hiv-test-survey.onrender.com/

 The webpage with the user's information provided then send the inputs to the Flask app, which transforms them into an input of the classifier.
 The classifier then spits out a prediction, which is then displayed on a new web page.

 # [Project 3.
 Global COVID-19 vaccination tracker](https://public.tableau.com/app/profile/bekzod.normatov/viz/Global_vax_tracker_2021/GlobalVaccineTracker)